engroliver/Oliver-Assignment-1/README.md

 Limitations | Future Implementations to Resolve Limitations
 ----------- | -------------
 Routing Machine doesn't display traffic and current location | Create more comprehinsive program with an api that could provide real time traffic data.
-Images dosent doesn't directly in markers | Imrpove functions that could extract images from the data
+Images dosent doesn't directly in markers | Imrpove functions that could extract images from the data. web application have only 1 language